 The next morning, we took the high-speed train to Madrid.
 We were fortunate that we had arranged for private transportation as the public transportation companies were on strike.

 I have to say that being able to travel and see places, which we obviously cannot do right now, means even more to me now than it has in the past.
-I have worked hard to simplify my life so that I can travel because experiences are far more valuable than any material possessions.
+I have worked hard to simplify my life so I can travel because experiences are far more valuable than any material possessions.
 This is one of the lessons I learned (you can read more about that in my blog Are Your Family Dynamics Changing?

 Additional Information